 - tablespoon for scooping per group

 Students will love eating these “sedimentary rocks” when they are finished.
-If your school or district has restrictions on eating in the classroom, you will need to set exceptions with your students.
+If your school or district has restrictions on eating in the classroom, you will need to set expectations with your students.

 Okay, here we go.

-If you are “weathering” yourself, put chucks of the cooked cornbread into gallon sized storage bag.
-Close the bag and then crumble into small pieces to represent sediment.
+If you are “weathering” yourself, put chunks of the cooked cornbread into a gallon-sized storage bag.
+Close the bag and then crumble it into small pieces to represent sediment.
 Count out enough of the mini cups so that each group will have 3 (one filled with each color).